How to Watch Japanese Television Live Online: The Quick, No-nonsense Guide

 Similar to Viki, AsianCrush is another Asian media hub, but with a bit more variety in terms of genre and content.

-Here, you can watch all kinds of Japanese movies and shows, including anime.
+Here, you can watch all kinds of Japanese movies, shows and anime.

-The interface is pretty reminiscent of Netflix’s, so you can easily scroll through the vast catalog and make your pick.
+You can easily through the vast catalog and make your pick.
 And take your time doing so, as you have plenty of options—from old classics to trending series.

 And hey, maybe you’re a fan of Japanese decor and accessories!